 It’s a spectacular massive rock that you might have seen standing proudly in the frame of any picture of the town.

 There is nothing much to do there, besides hiking the peña.
-It’s a very short hike that you can do in half a day, quite steep but the views are worth all the efforts.
+It’s a very short hike that you can do in half a day, quite steep but the views are worth all the effort.
 It’s suitable for families too.

 If you are a climber you can certainly find your playground there.
 Just make sure you go with the right equipment and with a professional partner.
 I went there with a friend on my way to the Sierra Gorda.